easy-coding-standard/easy-coding-standard/README.md

 ### Lazy Tip #2: Ignore What You Can't Fix

-Sometimes checker founds an error on code, that inherits from 3rd party code.
-You are forced to use code, that doesn't comply with your standards.
+Sometimes checker finds an error in code that inherits from 3rd party code.
+You are forced to use code that doesn't comply with your standards.

 Just add this checker and the file to `skip` section: